Slip and Fall Accident Lawyers

 - Poor drainage

-At Borofsky, Amodeo-Vickery & Bandazian, P.A., with offices in Manchester and Nashua, we represent clients in slip-and-fall accident claims and other premises liability accidents, including dog bites and animal attacks, swimming pool injuries, and all types of accidents in stores, shopping centers, condos, apartment buildings and other locations.
+At Borofsky, Amodeo-Vickery & Bandazian, P.A., we represent clients in slip-and-fall accident claims and other premises liability accidents, including dog bites and animal attacks, swimming pool injuries, and all types of accidents in stores, shopping centers, condominium complexes, apartment buildings and other locations.

 Our lawyers have extensive experience in this area of personal injury law and can help you fight for the compensation you need at this difficult time.